romanvm/django-modeltranslation-xliff/README.rst

 Setup Parameters
 ----------------

-XLIFF Exchange supports the following parameters in Django ``setup.py`` file:
+XLIFF Exchange supports the following settings in Django ``settings.py`` file:

 - ``XLIFF_EXCHANGE_DISABLE_NLTK``: By default XLIFF Exchange tries to split translatable content into translation segments using sentence tokenizer from `NLTK`_.
-Set this option to ``False`` if you want to disable this feature or if your language is not supported.
+Set this settings to ``False`` if you want to disable this feature or if your language is not supported.
 You can find the list of supported languages in `nltk_data project`_ on GitHub.
 - ``XLIFF_EXCHANGE_CONTENT_TYPE``: The type of translatable content (default: ``'html'``).
 Currently only ``'html'`` and ``'text'`` types are supported.
-Default content type (``'html'``) supports plain text as well.
-  However, if you content does not include any HTML markup you may want to set this parameter to ``'text'`` to avoid unnecessary HTML parsing overhead.
+Default content type (``'html'``) supports plain text as well, but if you content does not include any HTML markup you may want to set this settings to ``'text'`` to avoid unnecessary HTML parsing overhead.

 License
 -------